Komsomolets Peak Hike in Ala Archa: My 4200m Summit Experience + Full Guide

 You can hike this on your own as the trail is established and easy to follow.
 However, if you're interested in hiking with a guide (which I highly recommend), you may contact the following people whom I had a good experience.
 The links below will take you to their Instagram accounts, so take it away!

-As I always say, we all have different adventure appetite or what I call ‘#hikeppetite’ to begin with.
-So, a good trail for me might not be a good trail for you and vice versa.
-And that’s completely okay, we don’t need to agree with anyone or everyone all the time.
-Anyhow, here’s what I think about hiking the Komsomolets Peak Trail:
+As I always say, we all have different adventure appetites, or what I call #hikeppetite to begin with.
+So, a good trail for me might not be a good trail for you, and vice versa.
+And that’s completely okay — we don’t need to agree with anyone or everyone all the time.
+Anyhow, here’s what I think about my hike towards Komsomolets Peak:

 Pros: